 - Up to $10,000 for second-degree robbery

-Robbery convictions can also lead to a period of felony probation.
-You should be aware that there are also sentencing enhancements that can increase the penalties for robbery in some circumstances.
+Robbery convictions can also lead to felony probation.
+You should be aware that sentencing enhancements used by the criminal justice system can increase the penalties for robbery in some circumstances.

-Many factors can affect a sentence for robbery under California Penal Code 211.
+Many factors can affect a sentence for robbery under California Penal Code Section 211: Robbery.
 The court may increase an individual’s prison sentence if:

 When a victim suffers great bodily injuries, the jury can add three to six years to the sentence.